Can It Replace Google for Research? For Many Tasks, Yes

 I want to spend real time here because I think the marketing around Perplexity sometimes oversells it as a Google killer or a research panacea.
 It’s neither.

 Citation errors are still a real problem.
-In my testing, Perplexity occasionally cited a source for a claim that, when I clicked through, either didn’t contain that specific claim or said something slightly different.
+Perplexity occasionally cites a source for a claim that, when you click through, either doesn’t contain that specific claim or says something slightly different.
 This is the same hallucination-adjacent problem that affects all RAG-based systems — the model sometimes generates a plausible claim and retroactively attaches a citation to it rather than the other way around.
 For casual research this might be fine.
 For anything you’re publishing or presenting as fact, you need to verify every key claim directly.
 Full stop.

 Depth is limited on highly technical or niche topics.
 If you’re researching something highly specialized — obscure regulatory law, rare disease research, deep technical architecture decisions — Perplexity often gives you surface-level synthesis from popular coverage rather than expert sources.
 It’s indexing the same public web that everyone else is indexing, so if the expert discussion is happening in academic papers, private Slack groups, or paywalled trade journals, you’re not going to get it here.